COSC-499-W2023/year-long-project-team-4/README.md

 Before you begin, ensure you have met the following requirements:
 - Access to an AWS S3 bucket to store your images.
 - Ability to call AWS Rekognition APIs.
+- Access to either AWS access keys or AWS CLI installed and working
 - NodeJS installed
 - Nginx reverse proxy installed to serve your application. (not needed if running locally or preferred way of hosting)
 - Gunicorn installed to run your Flask application.
 (Similar to nginx)